Guergeiro/dotfiles/README.md

 ## About and Disclaimer
 This repository is merely for personal use.
 It's not private since someone might find it useful and, even for me, it saves the pain of login while in a strangers computer.

-The purpose of this reposity is when I start a freshly Ubuntu image.
+The purpose of this reposity is when I start a freshly Linux image, a bit more than just dotfiles.
 If you want to use it, do it at your own risk.

 Also, most of this steps are copy & paste from their respective installation guides.
 ## Steps
-1. Copy [`.bash_aliases`](https://github.com/Guergeiro/ubuntu-how-to/blob/master/.bash_aliases) to home (re-open terminal after this)
+1. Copy [`.bash_aliases`](./.bash_aliases) to home (re-open terminal after this)
 2. Update everything
     ```bash
     $ update